The 2012-2013 California State Sales Tax

 1.1 -

-The California sales tax rate is 7.25%, and the maximum CA sales tax after local surtaxes is 9.75%.
+The California state sales tax rate is 7.5%, and the average CA sales tax after local surtaxes is 8.44%.

-- Counties and cities can charge an additional local sales tax of up to 2.5%
+• Counties and cities can charge an additional local sales tax of up to 2.5%, for a maximum possible combined sales tax of 10%

-- California has a higher state sales tax than 100% of states
+• California has a lower state sales tax than 84.6% of states

 The California sales tax applies to all sales of tangible goods, but does not apply to the sale of services.
 In addition to general sales tax exemptions for groceries and some prescription drugs, the sale of items such as livestock, some farm supplies, and alternative energy equipment may also be exempted from sales tax by specific legislation.

 California has introduced several bills to help increase sales tax revenues, including a recent 2011 law passed to force large Internet retailers like Amazon.com to start collecting the California sales tax from their customers.
-The so-called "Amazon Tax" has been temporarily suspended as of September 2011, and Amazon is set to start collecting sales tax from California residents in September 2012.
+The so-called "Amazon Tax" is effective for California residents as September 2012.
+California last raised the state sales tax by 0.25% in January 2013 with Proposition 30, and plans to keep the 0.25% raise in effect until the end of 2016.

 The California Board of Equalization provides the following table detailing the allocation of sales tax revenues: